MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 You can use the [ExtensionInstallBlockList](/deployedge/microsoft-edge-policies#extensioninstallblocklist) policy to control which sidebar apps are blocked.

-> [!NOTE]
-> Starting with the Microsoft Edge 111 stable release, the methods described below can’t  be used to block the Discover app, which has been updated to include the new Edge Copilot.
-To block Discover, you must disable the Show Hubs Sidebar policy as outlined in the previous section.
-Note that this will also block access to the sidebar and all apps therein.

 Use the following steps as a guide to block a sidebar app.

 1. Open the group policy management editor and go to **Administrative Templates** > **Microsoft Edge** > **Extensions** and then select **Control which extensions cannot be installed**.